 At the end of this course, and on the basis of the assigned materials, students can:

-explain the concept and the most important characteristics of the selected issues;
+explain the concepts and the most important characteristics of the selected issues;

 critically reflect on these concepts and characteristics as they developed over time;

 solve a fictional case concerning the issues addressed during this course;